unicode-org/cldr/docs/ldml/tr35-keyboards.md

 _Attribute:_ `chars` (required)

-This attribute specifies a list of characters in UnicodeSet format, which is specified in [UTS #35 Part One](tr35.md#Unicode_Sets).
+This attribute value specifies a list of characters in UnicodeSet format, which is specified in [UTS #35 Part One](tr35.md#Unicode_Sets).

 **Example**